mishanphiri/portfolio/Doc.md

 We used
 ![L_2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;L_2 "L_2")
-regularization, the effect on the individual weights is to shrink the weights in magnitude, in opposed to setting less important weights to zero.
+regularization, the effect on the individual weights is to shrink the weights in magnitude, as opposed to setting less important weights to zero.
 The Figure above shows how the weights and biases have been affected by the addition of the
 ![\nu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cnu "\nu").

 ### Prediction Map and closing remarks

-In order to create a prediction map, we create all possible combinations of body weight and wing length and predict the possible species.
+To create a prediction map, we create all possible combinations of body weight and wing length and predict the possible species.
 The result is the figure below with a 98% prediction accuracy.